 This seemed promising – it’s the sort of description that you’d see on the menu at Jiko, but the Outdoor Kitchen wasn’t quite up to snuff.

-I actually ordered this dessert at Le Cellier back in December when it was $11.
+I actually ordered this dessert at Le Cellier back in December of 2017 when it was $11.
 So here at the Bee-stro (tears running down my face), you’re basically getting a signature restaurant dessert for less than half the price of what everyone else paid.
 And I’m totally not bitter about that because I got three meringue dollops and you’re only getting two.
 NEENER NEENER.

 Anyway, don’t expect Cheesecake Factory here as the Honey-Mascarpone Cake is incredibly light and airy with a fluffy, whipped texture and a mildly sweet, radiant honey flavor.
-The orange-scented waffle cookie serves as a sweet mechanism to scoop some of the delicious cake up and carry it to your mouth, so go straight for that while everyone is positioning themselves to take a selfie with it as the monorail goes by.
+The orange-scented waffle cookie serves as a sweet mechanism to scoop up some of the delicious cake and carry it to your mouth, so go straight for that while everyone is positioning themselves to take a selfie with it as the monorail goes by.
 The ice cream is refreshing and delicious – as it begins to melt in the picture, you can see the honey laced in with the cream.
 The crispy meringues are fun, especially when you throw them at other passing bloggers.
 If they get upset, just tell them you’re trying to give them free stuff in exchange for a positive review of your life.
 It’s why you hear so many good things about me.
 This is a top three dish at the Festival in terms of taste and innovation.
 Very good.

-Florida Orange Groves Winery Orange Blossom Honey Wine – $5
+Florida Orange Groves Winery Orange Blossom Honey Wine – $5.50

-Honey-Peach Cobbler Freeze with Blueberry Vodka – $10.25
+Honey-Peach Cobbler Freeze with Blueberry Vodka – $10